railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/index.rst

 Inventory locations are counterparts of the stock operations that represent your company's profits and losses in terms of your stocks.

-The figure :ref:`stloctree` shows the initial configuration of the stores locations when the software is installed.
+The figure :ref:`fig-stloctree` shows the initial configuration of the stores locations when the software is installed.

 .. _fig-stloctree: